 This RFP Appendix contains summaries of specific project needs and ideas to guide applicants when developing proposals and provides insight into the current needs expressed by regional land and wildlife managers.
-Applicants may choose to develop one or more of the recommendations found in the project descriptions below, or simply use these summaries to prompt other proposal ideas that align with goals for NFWF's 2021 Targeted Headwaters Resilience RFP.
+Applicants may choose to develop one or more of the recommendations found in the project descriptions below, or simply use these summaries to prompt other proposal ideas that align with goals for NFWF's 2022 Targeted Headwaters Resilience RFP.
 Applicants are not required to propose projects that respond to RFP Appendix, however the items below do indicate clear priorities for some of the key forest resilience areas.
 Note, not all areas detailed in the RFP have projects described in this appendix.
-Priority projects in this appendix include project needs for 1) Headwaters Protection and Improvements on the Inyo National Forest, 2) Transportation Infrastructure and Aquatic Organism Passage Improvements on USFS Lands, and 3) Fuels Management Project Monitoring and Species Response.
+Priority projects in this appendix include project needs for 1) Transportation Infrastructure and Aquatic Organism Passage Improvements on USFS Lands, and 2) Fuels Management Project Monitoring and Species Response.

-Questions about potential project proposals should be directed to NFWF Program Manager, Jim Bond.
+Questions about potential project proposals should be directed to NFWF Program Director, Angie Carl.